pentolKuda/Bisection/README.md

 # Bisection
-This program to solve linear system equation with bisection method.
+This program to get root of polinomial equation with bisection method.